Biryani

 Method

-Refrigerate cooked biryani in an airtight container
+Refrigerate prepared biryani in airtight containers immediately after cooking

 Duration